leatheresque/leatheresque/README.md

 # Welcome to my Profile 👋

 I enjoy coding and sometimes I even make money off of that skill.
 I write plugins and design themes for the popular "Jekyll" JAMstack tool powered by Ruby.
-You can view my "Resume" if you want to call it that on my [gh-pages site](https://leatheresque.github.io/) where I showcase the repos you see here in a more visually appealing way.
+I also use Sinatra to power the API for my website.

 I am a backend developer, my skills are not in design nor CSS and such, I appreciate those who know those skills and I use them when needed to accomplish the task.
 I am more into the authentication system, databases, plugins to extend some function, and creating themes to make building and hosting gh-pages sites easier.